“I needed something to bound to, a story that could teach me how to stay on a project for long time without craving for an immediate result”

 Starting from the previous premises, I started thinking how I could invert the longstanding trend and start working on that new asset with photography.
-I understood that for me the hardest challenge would have been working on training patience and isolation, using as a main instrument my photography.
-Based on the previous considerations, I thought about Italy, my country, an amazing place made out of, the contradictions of a human being and the beauty of a painting, but quite often ignored and underestimated and surely not valorize as it deserves.
+I understood that for me the hardest challenge was the inability to bound to a project for enough time to reach that intimacy and intensity I was looking for.
+Based on the previous considerations, I thought about Italy, my country, an amazing place that has always come to the end when choosing a new topic to put my attention on.
 I tried to think a way to give value and at the same time, to get to know better the place where I grew up.
 I imagined the Italian rivers , they crossed us vertically and horizontally, quietly they represent the abundance and variety of my country.

 I started walking following the course of our main rivers, sometimes along their sides, some others behind their banks, going through a skein of small towns and villages that slowly lead us to the cheered cities.
 Us, city people, surrounded by cement tongues, slaves of a routine made out of not enough hours, we have forgotten how our rivers had been fundamental for the development of the modern society and the economic independence we have gained today.
 Together with the sea, rivers had been source of energy, transport and one of the main font of alimentation.
 Our cities wouldn’t be the same without their help.